nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Payment request

-The data schema for the payment request is defined in detail within the json schema file [payment-request-schema.json](payment-request-schema.json).
+The data schema for the payment request is comprehensively specified in the JSON schema file, [payment-request-schema.json](payment-request-schema.json).

 Non-normative example of a payment request: